CHARLOTTE – The Panthers kicked off signing season by bringing back their longest-tenured player on Wednesday.

 Originally acquired in a trade with the Packers for a conditional 2011 seventh-round draft choice, Jansen hasn't had a bad snap since the 2010 opener.

 With Jansen's deal settled, the Panthers now have 21 players eligible for unrestricted free agency.

 View photos of long snapper J.J.
 Jansen throughout his career in Carolina.
-Since 2009, Jansen has played in 209 games, the second-most in franchise history.
+Jansen came to Carolina in 2009 and is set to go down as the longest-tenured Panther in history.